Papiamento: Distribution and dialects

+In the past, certain rural areas of Aruba and Curaçao featured the guttural R (a feature common in French) or omitted the letter S at the end of words (a feature common in Caribbean Spanish).
+However it is likely many of these rural features have either disappeared over time or are used by few speakers today.

 Phonology

 Vowels and diphthongs

 Papiamento vowels are based on Ibero-Romance and Dutch vowels.
 Papiamento has the following nine vowels:

 Papiamento has diphthongs, two vowels in a single syllable that form one sound.

 Papiamento diphthongs are based on Ibero-Romance and Dutch diphthongs.
 It has the following diphthongs:

 Stress and accent

 Stress is very important in Papiamento.
 Many words have a very different meaning when a different stress is used: